MarkCallow/gyp/README.md

  ```
  git diff upstream_master xcode_changes
  ```
  to see the list.
-The original version only understands the variable `$(BUILT_PRODUCTS_DIR)` which corresponds to 'Products Directory'.
 See branch `xcode_changes`.

+    After these changes, the Destination option menu in the Xcode UI for Copy phases will show the correct destination for a destination specified with any of the Xcode destination environment variables.
+Previously the option menu would always show "Products Directory" and the only supported environment variable was `UNLOCALIZED_RESOURCES_FOLDER_PATH`.
+Any other
+    destination would have to be specified using an explicit path name.
+This is difficult because the paths differ according to platform (iOS, OS X) and bundle type.
+See [this .gyp file](test/mac/copies-with-xcode-envvars/copies-with-xcode-envvars.gyp) from the new test for the complete list and to see usage.

-    All GYP xcode tests pass with these changes.
+    All GYP tests for Xcode, Make & Ninja formats pass on a Mac with these changes.

 2. The msvs generator supports Emscripten's [vs-tool](https://github.com/juj/vs-tool/) plug-in for Visual Studio 2010.
 That is, it recognizes the properties `vs-tool` offers to